denoland/staticd/README.md

 - Loads redirect and header rules instantly
 - Significantly reduces startup time for large sites

-The manifest is a JSON file that should be generated as part of your build process.
+The manifest is a portable JSON file that contains no absolute paths, making it safe to check into version control and reusable across different deployment environments.
+Generate it as part of your build process.

 ## Configuration